Wanderlust and Airport Wall Art, Gifts and Airport Code Artwork

 Airports, travel and the outdoors have always been major inspirations in my artwork.
-These modern airport code, flight path map, airplane window seat and adventure-inspired posters, decor and gifts are based on my original linoleum block prints.
+These modern airport code, commercial aviation maps, airplane window seat and adventure-inspired posters, decor and gifts are based on my original linoleum block prints.

 If you haven't found quite what you're looking for, many of my airport code art, flight path map, and travel-themed linocut prints are featured on tote bags, pillows, phone cases, coffee mugs and stationary in my Society6 shop.
-They make great gifts to your favorite traveler, flight attendant, AvGeek or travel lover.
+They make great gifts to your favorite traveler, flight attendant, pilot or travel lover.

 Websites, Magazines, Facebook Groups, Books and Podcasts about Airports

 - Airport Codes - sometimes an airport's three-letter IATA airport code is obvious (e.g. DFW, STL) but some aren't.
 This website gives a little snippet on every airport code...1059 airports and counting!